pragyasingh9999/tiny_url/README.md

 # tiny_url
-Created URL Shortener using Node.js and EJS
+Created URL Shortener using Node.js and EJS.